What are Schein's Career Anchors?

 - Begin by examining each of the anchor definitions in the previous lesson, and ranking them or scoring in order of how important each of them is to you, or how closely they resonate with your own personal life and career priorities.

 - Following this, you should do the exact same – score/rank each of them – by how closely they reflect your current role and lifestyle.
 By identifying those which differ from your priorities significantly, you can begin to develop plans for yourself, or with your manager, for how you can continue to develop.

-People develop more when they are working in their own zone, towards their priorities, as it will suit their capabilities and behaviours, as well as motivating them to be more, and to achieve more.
+People develop more when they are working in their own zone, towards their priorities, as it will suit their capabilities and behaviours, as well as motivate them to be more and to achieve more.